Beginner GuidesGear Guides

 If you're searching for "frisbee golf discs," you're probably new to the sport - and that's great!
 While regular players call it "disc golf," the game is exactly what you're picturing: throwing flying discs at metal baskets on a course, similar to traditional golf.

 This buying guide will help you understand the difference between casual frisbees and proper disc golf discs, and recommend the best discs to get you started on the course.
+If you want a deeper look at how each disc category works, see our types of disc golf discs guide.

 Frisbee vs. Disc Golf Disc: What's the Difference?